-Analyzes how displays, speech recognition, and other interfaces are revolutionizing the way users interact with vehicles
+The UI/UX Vehicle Domain analyzes how displays, speech recognition, and other interfaces are revolutionizing the way users interact with vehicles

 Clients can quickly access key insights from market developments, put context around events and technological innovations, dive into deep data and forecasts, and seamlessly drive analytics to support their most challenging decisions.

-Planners and strategists use the service to:
+Planners and strategists use the Vehicle Domain to:

 The User Interface & Experience (UI/UX) Vehicle Domain is part of a suite of vehicle contenting solutions.
 Delivered through AutoTechInsight, an automotive strategy and planning platform, the Vehicle Domain provides a view into current automotive trends and future demand through:

 Brian is an Associate Director, leading the Connected Car and Vehicle Experience research practice at S&P Global Mobility.
 His primary responsibilities include looking after research related to automotive connectivity, infotainment, and in-vehicle user experience, as well as consumer sentiment towards automotive technologies.
 Brian manages a team of analysts around the world dedicated to these subject areas.